This page summarises the regulatory changes that will take effect from March 2018 and links to relevant documents.

 It follows a decision in April 2012 by the Government to agree in principle to introduce a plain packaging regime in alignment with Australia pending the outcome of a public consultation process (published online: 23 July 2012).
 The public consultation closed on 5 October 2012 and Cabinet considered a report on the consultation on 18 February 2013.
 The Government decided to proceed with legislation (see statement on Beehive website).
 The resultant bill was lodged in December 2013 (see statement on Beehive website).

-Plain Packaging of Tobacco Products
+Standardised Packaging of Tobacco Products

 - Report on Submission Analysis (Word, 560 KB)